AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/learner-transcript-csv.md

 | Number of Skills that need Refreshing |Never Empty |Number of learners whose Skill needs refreshing. |
 | Percentage of Compliance |Never Empty |The progress percentage of the assigned Skill. |

 * Sometimes administrators may mark completion for a Learning Object manually (especially for Class Room courses) much after the class.
 In such a scenario, if Export Data is set up to export LT daily, the actual date of completion may have passed already and so the export will never get such completion records that were marked as completed much after the class happened.
-When this is detected, consider exporting the transcript from a given start date till date (on demand) in the UI; and then take it to the downstream application for “late processing”.
+When this is detected, consider exporting the transcript from a given start date till date (on demand) in the UI; and then take it to the downstream application for "late processing".
 While doing  this, you may have to ignore records that have already been processed.
 * Multiple Attempts for a module depends on whether that is enabled for that LO.
 When enabled, what you now see in a CSV row related to a module is one attempt.
 Not all attempts in a day may be reported and so you may see the total number of attempts see increment by more than one.
 Also an attempt may not necessarily improve a score, and at any given point you will only the best score.